eohjelle/quereada/README.md

 | OPENAI_API_KEY  | OpenAI                  | Yes, but this requirement should be removed in the future.         |
 | NYTIMES_API_KEY | NYTimesAPI source class | No in general, but required with the `quereada.config.ts` template |

 _Note:_ Usage of Quereada may incur costs with the services listed above.
-For example, the default implementation of summarization features and topic relevance checks uses the OpenAI API.
-However, a lot of care has been taken to ensure that the number of requests is minimized.
-For example, items are only summarized upon request, and filters are only applied when a feed is being loaded.
+For example, the default implementation of summarization and topic relevance checks uses the OpenAI API.
+However, the software is designed to minimize the number of requests.
+For example, items are only summarized upon request, and filters are only applied when a feed using that filter is being loaded.
+Moreover, the results of summarization requests and topic relevance checks are stored, so that they are applied at most once per item.

-# Customization
+## Customization

 After setting up the app, you can customize it to your liking.

 #todo Add more detailed information.

-## Writing `quereada.config.ts`
+### Writing `quereada.config.ts`

 The `quereada.config.ts` file controls the feeds.
 It needs to export the following constants: